Updated November 19. 2018

 Close Grids and Files When You’re Done with Them

 This is hopefully common sense.
 Having data loaded in a grid consumes memory.
 Lots of rows = lots of memory.
 Close the grids when you’re done.
 When you close a grid it forces the JVM to do garbage collection.
 This is fancy talk for saying that the java application will release memory back to the java virtual machine.
+This will also keep your DBAs happy – leaving grids open with un-fetched results (you queried a billion row table but only got the first page) leaves processes and other system resources tied up.

 Don’t Set Your SQL History Limit to Some Obscenely High Value